ast-fortiss-tum/perturbation-drive/README.md

 benchmarking_obj.offline_perturbation(dataset_path="./dataset/")
 ```

-Read the README in the `perturbationdrive/` directory for more documentation on running end to end or model based tests based on image perturbations.
+Read the README in the `perturbationdrive/` directory for more documentation on running end-to-end or model-based tests based on image perturbations.

 ## Simulator Integration

-The simulator provides an easy to use interface for running simulations with this library, with or without image perturbations.
+The simulator provides an easy-to-use interface for running simulations with this library, with or without image perturbations.
 A simulator integration can be achieved by creating a subclass from the simulator and implementing all class methods.
 All class methods are depicted in the following class signature.

 ```Python
 class PerturbationSimulator(ABC):